CVE Catalog

 Summary

-In the Linux kernel SCTP stack, the cached INIT chunk length in COOKIE_ECHO processing was not validated, potentially leading to out-of-bounds reads and memory corruption.
+In the Linux kernel SCTP stack, the length of a cached INIT chunk in COOKIE_ECHO processing was not validated.
+Missing validation can lead to out-of-bounds reads and potential memory corruption.

 Risk Assessment

-An attacker could send a crafted COOKIE_ECHO packet with an inflated INIT chunk length, potentially causing data leaks or system crashes.
+An attacker can send a crafted COOKIE_ECHO packet with an inflated INIT chunk length, potentially causing data leaks or system crashes.

 Recommendation